-(d) the information is being provided to a representative certified or recognized under RCW 41.56.080, or as necessary for the provision of fringe benefits to public employees, and the recipient agrees to protect the confidentiality of the information;
+(f) The information is released as necessary for the provision of fringe benefits to public employees, and the recipient agrees to protect the confidentiality of the information;

-(e) the disclosure is required by federal law;
+(g) The disclosure is required by federal law;

-(f) the disclosure is required by a contract between the state and a third party, and the recipient agrees to protect the confidentiality of the information;
+(h) The disclosure is required by a contract between the state and a third party, and the recipient agrees to protect the confidentiality of the information;

-(g) the information is released to a person or entity under contract with the state to manage, administer, or provide services to vulnerable residents, or under contract with the state to engage in research or analysis about state services for vulnerable residents, and the recipient agrees to protect the confidentiality of the information; or
+(i) The information is released to a person or entity under contract with the state to manage, administer, or provide services to vulnerable residents, or under contract with the state to engage in research or analysis about state services for vulnerable residents, and the recipient agrees to protect the confidentiality of the information; or

-(h) information about specific public employee(s) is released to a bona fide news organization that requests such information to conduct an investigation into, or report upon, the actions of such specific public employee(s).
+(j) Information about a specific public employee or employees is released to a bona fide news organization that requests such information to conduct an investigation into, or report on, the actions of such specific public employee or employees.

-(2) Nothing in this act shall prevent an agency from providing contact information for the purposes of RCW 74.39A.056(3) and RCW 74.39A.250.
-Nothing in this act shall prevent an agency from confirming the licensing or certification status of a caregiver on an individual basis to allow consumers to ensure the licensing or certification status of an individual caregiver.
+(2) Nothing in this act prevents an agency from providing contact information for the purposes of RCW 74.39A.056(3) and RCW 74.39A.250.

+(3) Nothing in this act prevents an agency from confirming the licensing or certification status of a caregiver on an individual basis to allow consumers to verify the licensing or certification status of an individual caregiver.